Pineapple Chipotle Salsa

 Pineapple chipotle salsa is wonderful over tacos, especially tacos al pastor, with chips, or as a lovely accompaniment to any Mexican-inspired meal.

-For this easy, flavorful salsa with just a handful of ingredients, you’ll need the following items:
+For this easy, flavorful red tomatillo salsa with just a handful of ingredients, you’ll need the following items:

 - Chipotle pepper